bajzatzoltan/TDDdemo---T-SQL/README.md

 Open 0001000_RunTests.sql file from Solution Explorer, switch SQLCMD mode and set WorkDirectory variable to local enviroment (You need to set path of sql files).
 Click Execute button and execute all unit tests.
 If you do not need test enviroment, open 0900000_DeleteTestEnviroment.sql file from Solution Explorer, switch SQLCMD mode and set WorkDirectory variable to local enviroment (You need to set path of sql files).
+This basic version not support white spaces chracters in paths and characters number of full path need to be less then 256!
 Click Execute button and execute scripts.

 If you do not have Visual Studio, you can execute all files from 00300_Data_structure and 00500_Programming_objects directories in a database of SQL Server.
 You need an IDE, like SQL Server Management Studio.
 After that, just execute files from 00000_TestEnviroment and 00500_Programming_objects directories.